Director of Central Intelligence: Porter J. Goss, 2004–2005

-He brought with him five personal staff that were to implement change that became unpopular with CIA professionals.
+He brought with him five personal staff, who were to implement change that became unpopular with CIA professionals.
 Steve Kappes—the Director of Operations—and his subordinates including Michael Sulick, Kappes's then-deputy, resigned early in Goss's tenure.
 Although Kappes came back to a responsible position, it has been reported that he quit the agency rather than carry out a request by Goss to reassign Michael Sulick.
 Following Goss's departure, both Kappes and Sulick have returned to positions of higher authority in the US Intelligence Community.
 Kappes is the Deputy Director of the CIA and Sulick was appointed Director of the National Clandestine Service on September 14, 2007.